 Day 4 Empakai Crater – Acacia Camp

-Today you will hike to the Masai village Naiyobi and following a good path, the village as well as Oldonyo Lengai, an active volcano, can be seen from a distance.
+Latest today the entire equipment will be transported by donkeys.
+During breakfast the Masais will start loading their donkeys.
+As soon as everything is packed you will start your hike for today to the Masai village Naiyobi.
+Following a good path, the village as well as Oldonyo Lengai, an active volcano, can be seen from a distance.
 After lunch in Naiyobi, the trek leaves the Ngorongoro Conservation Area and the landscape becomes drier and warmer.
 Tonight’s camp will be set up at amongst an acacia forest.

 Breakfast; Lunch; Dinner